Network Monitoring in Debian With Sniffnet Tool – 3 Easy Steps

 Before you start the Sniffnet setup, you must log in to your server as a root or non-root user with sudo privileges.
 In this guide, we use Debian 12 to show you the guide steps.
 For this purpose, you can check the Initial Server Setup with Debian 12.

-Then, follow the steps below to start your Sniffnet installation on Debian-based Linux distros.
+Then, follow the steps below to start Network Monitoring in Debian With Sniffnet Tool.

 Step 1 – Download and Install the Latest Sniffnet Package on Debian